Last Updated on October 1, 2024 by Matt Musico

 It started in 2014 when he led the American League in home runs with a then-career-high of 40 for the Baltimore Orioles, and it’s just continued from there.
 After a powerful four-year stint with the Mariners, he landed with the Twins.
 His only full season in Minnesota was in 2019, and he made it count with another 41 homers.
 This made Cruz just the third player in Twins history not named Killebrew to reach that number.

 Of all the great seasons Cruz has put together in his career, 2019 involved his best triple slash.
 It was .311/.392/.639, which yielded a single-season career-high 1.031 OPS.
 He received a similar number of plate appearances in the first and second half, but the slugger saved his best work for the end.
-Prior to the All-Star Game, he owned a .921 OPS with 16 homers and 46 RBI.
+Before the All-Star Game, he owned a .921 OPS with 16 homers and 46 RBI.
 After the midsummer classic, those numbers increased to 1.148, 25, and 62, respectively.

 Twins Home Run Leaders: The Rest